ixartz/Next-js-Boilerplate/README.md

 ### Code coverage

 NextJS Boilerplate relies on [Codecov](https://codecov.io) for code coverage reporting solution.
-To use Codecov, Create a Codecov account and connect it to your GitHub account.
+To use Codecov, create a Codecov account and connect it to your GitHub account.
 On your Codecov dashboard, it should display a list of your repositories.
 Select the repository you want to enable Codecov for and copy the token.
 Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable and paste the token you copied.

 Be sure to create the `CODECOV_TOKEN` as a Github Actions secret, do not paste it directly into your source code.